partition style N command ...

 partition yes 1 processors 4 10 6 partition no 5 print "Active partition" partition yes *5 fix all nve partition yes 6* fix all nvt temp 1.0 1.0 0.1

 This command invokes the specified command on a subset of the partitions of processors you have defined via the -partition command-line switch.
-See Section_start 6 for an explanation of the switch.

 Normally, every input script command in your script is invoked by every partition.
 This behavior can be modified by defining world- or universe-style variables that have different values for each partition.
 This mechanism can be used to cause your script to jump to different input script files on different partitions, if such a variable is used in a jump command.

-The "partition" command is another mechanism for having as input script operate differently on different partitions.
+The “partition” command is another mechanism for having as input script operate differently on different partitions.
 It is basically a prefix on any LAMMPS command.
-The commmand will only be invoked on the partition(s) specified by the style and N arguments.
+The command will only be invoked on the partition(s) specified by the style and N arguments.

 If the style is yes, the command will be invoked on any partition which matches the N argument.
 If the style is no the command will be invoked on all the partitions which do not match the Np argument.